Early Years Education (BA )

 3 Years (6 Semesters)

-Leaving Certificate Grade D3 at Ordinary or Higher Level in 5 subjects including either English or Irish.
+Leaving Certificate in five subjects i.e. Grade O6 or H7 in five subjects.
+The five subjects must include English or Irish.
 There is no specific Maths requirement.
-Grade B2 or higher in Foundation Level Mathematics is recognised as one of the subjects.
+Grade F2 or higher in Foundation Level Mathematics is recognised as one of the subjects.

 A number of places on the Bachelor Degree are usually available to mature students and other non-standard applicants.
 The Bachelor Degree is also available through ACCS on a modular study basis for persons working full time in Early Years Education.